 Printer Disconnects When Baking or Reflowing

 If the printer resets as soon as the heater is turned on, the likely cause is that the the wall outlet or power bar cannot handle the extra current draw required for the 550W heater.
-If you have multiple devices connected on one circuit outlet, consider disconnecting a device or moving the V-One.
+If you have multiple devices connected on one circuit outlet, consider disconnecting a device or moving the V-One to a different outlet.

 Printer Does Not Move